-Growing up, I was exposed to the nerd culture and the comic book universe through my brother.
-We would watch the X-men cartoon on saturday mornings while enjoying a big bowl of cereal.
+Growing up, nerd culture and the comic book universe was a staple of my household.
+Me and y brothers would watch the X-men cartoon on saturday mornings while enjoying a big bowl of cereal.
 Later on I began to discover other cartoons such as Pokémon and Yu-Gi-Oh.
-My dad would travel to Japan for work a few times out the year and when he came home, he would always gift me holographic pokemon cards that he picked up while traveling.
+My dad would travel to Japan for work a few times out the year and when he came home, he would always bring me holographic Pokémon cards that he picked up while traveling.
 I actually still have them to this day.
-I was always fascinated by the stories, the visuals, the action, but I think the thing that really caught my attention about comic books, was the underlying theme of the underdog fighting through adversity and coming out on top.
+I was always fascinated by the stories, the visuals, the action, but I think the thing that really caught my attention about superhero stories was the underlying theme of the underdog fighting through adversity and coming out on top.

 When I was growing up, geek culture wasn’t seen as cool, especially if you were a black kid.
 It’s funny though because the people that made comments were the same people who loved Dragonballz so it was kinda of contradictory.
 As I finished middle school and transitioned into my teen years, I really didn’t talk about comicbooks or anything, and just focused on basketball, which was another passion of mine at the time.